Notice of Pre-AIA or AIA Status

 Claim Rejections Under35 U.S.C. § 101

-In regard to Applicant’s remark that “the Office Action has failed to meet the initial burden "to explain why a claim or claims are ineligible for patenting clearly and specifically, so that applicant has sufficient notice and is able to effectively respond."
-MPEP 2106.07”, the Examiner respectfully submits that contrary to Applicant’s argument, the detailed office actions presented to this point are consistent with Office Guidance and case law.
+Applicant argues that “the Office Action has failed to meet the initial burden "to explain why a claim or claims are ineligible for patenting clearly and specifically, so that applicant has sufficient notice and is able to effectively respond."
+MPEP 2106.07”and that “[T]he Office has failed to explain how the generation of the database arrangement and dimensional space is directed to a social activity, teaching, or following rules or instructions”.
+In support of the above, Applicant further asserts that, in the Advisory Action dated 05/07/2026, “the Office does not address how the recited claims are allegedly directed to a method of organizing human activity and only addresses how the recited claims allegedly recite a mental process”.
+The Examiner respectfully submits that contrary to Applicant’s arguments, the detailed office actions presented to this point are consistent with Office Guidance and case law as shown below.

 In view of the foregoing, the Examiner maintains that each of Applicant’s claims